rguske/rguske.github.io/post/vmware-microsites-you-should-bookmark/index.md

 # VMware Microsites You should bookmark

-The idea behind this post or collection was born as follows:
+The idea behind this post or collection of links was born as follows:

 {{< admonition quote "Quote" true >}}
 **Me:** ...it´s on vSphere Central.